There is someone lies dead in the bushes,

 it's swift and painless, just as you desired.'

-and the needle was injected.
+and the barbiturate was then injected.

-Going on his final journey,
+Embarking on his long and final journey,

-Carlos never closed his eyes,
+Carlos DeLuna never closed his eyes,

 stared at the chaplain, turned his head and acted